evanx/redex/README.md

 We tout Redix as "duct-tape for reactive microservices."

-More generally speaking, it is "glue for network services."
+More generally speaking, it is a clusterable message broker that builds on Redis.

 Its characteristics are:
 - a generic framework for custom message processors
-- composable via runtime configuration
+- runtime composition and configuration of basic processors
+- clusterable for scalability and reliability
+- enjoys the reliability, performance and persistence characteristics of Redis

 Use-cases:
 - compose runtime plumbing for collaborating services
 - wire together network services
-- integration with legacy systems
+- integrate legacy systems
-- a manager for Redis queues
+- manage Redis queues

 We implement basic processors for HTTP, Redis queues and file-based messages, as an exercise, and for our own limited requirements.

-However it is not prescriptive and might be used for other messaging mechanisms e.g. ZeroMQ, RabbitMQ, Protocol Buffers and TCP/IP sockets e.g. for legacy systems.
+However Redix is not prescriptive and can be integrated with other messaging mechanisms which have Node client libraries, e.g. ZeroMQ, RabbitMQ, Protocol Buffers.

-We intend to implement processors for WebSockets too, in order to push messages into the browser, for our own requirements.
+We intend to implement processors and demonstrate the following patterns:

-Additionally as an exercise, we intend to demonstrate its application for ZeroMQ, RabbitMQ, Protocol Buffers and TCP/IP sockets in the coming months.
+- a load balancer
+- an HTTP caching proxy
+- a logging server using TCP/IP sockets
+- an outgoing email server using SMTP over TCP/IP sockets
+- a WebSocket server to push notications into the browser
+- integration with ZeroMQ, RabbitMQ, Protocol Buffers

 # Rationale